How to pay and submit forms and documents

 When a property owner would submit a debris insurance withholding form:

-- If a property owner is retaining any of their debris removal insurance funds for any reason (the policy allows the money to be used for rebuilding or purchasing a replacement home, the property owner has not confirmed the property does not need further debris removal, and/or the property owner incurred qualifying expenses for debris removal , he/she should submit a debris insurance withholding form, an insured statement explaining the circumstances of the withholding and any remaining debris removal insurance proceeds, if any.
+- If a property owner is retaining any of their debris removal insurance funds for any reason (the policy allows the money to be used for rebuilding or purchasing a replacement home, the property owner has not confirmed the property does not need further debris removal, and/or the property owner incurred qualifying expenses for debris removal , he/she should submit a debris insurance withholding form, and an insured statement explaining the circumstances of the withholding and any remaining debris removal insurance proceeds, if any.

-If the property owner incurred qualifying expenses for debris removal, he/she should submit a request for reimbursement form, an insured statement explaining the circumstances of the expenses incurred, and documentation and receipts for the necessary work.
+If the property owner incurred qualifying expenses for debris removal, he/she should submit a request for reimbursement form, and an insured statement explaining the circumstances of the expenses incurred, and documentation and receipts for the necessary work.

 If the policy has a specified amount for debris removal, and the property owner has not confirmed the debris removal on their property is completed and/or that he/she has not confirmed that the property does not need repairs as a result of the debris removal process, the property owner can submit a request for reimbursement form stating the circumstances, and that he/she will contact the county upon confirmation to reconcile any remaining funds that could apply to debris removal costs.